I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

 Sometimes changing your daily lifestyle habits can have a massive impact on your body, skin and hair.
 Here are some other useful tips that may help balance oil levels in your hair and make these drugstore shampoos for oily hair work better.

 While brushing your hair, you tend to bring the oil and sweat from your scalp to the hair ends which can signal your scalp to produce more oil.
 (I know this is stupid but this is how your hair works, don’t blame me!)
 So avoid brushing your hair often.

 2. change your pillow cover often

-Over-washing can strip your scalp completely signaling your scalp to produce more oil and under-washing your hair, obviously your hair is going to feel heavy with all the accumulated oil.
-So it’s like trial and error to find the best pace and days for washing your hair.
+Over-washing can strip your scalp completely, signaling your scalp to produce more oil, and under-washing your hair, obviously, your hair is going to feel heavy with all the accumulated oil.
+So it’s like trial and error to find the best place and days for washing your hair.

 4. use baby shampoo

-If nothing works or you are very sensitive to the above-mentioned shampoos, try using baby shampoo as it will clean the excessive oil and debris gently but also won’t trigger more oil.
+If nothing works or you are very sensitive to the above-mentioned shampoos, try using baby shampoo, as it will gently clean the excessive oil and debris and won’t trigger more oil.

 Related drugstore shampoos for oily hair articles